WELCOME TO ST DAVID AND ST JOHN BOSCO CLASSES

 Topics taught this first half term

-The book we are studying this half term is Beegu, by Alexis Deacon.
-The children will be looking at the characters and the topics covered in this text, such as friendship and loneliness.
-We will be using this book as a starting point to create our work.
+This half term we are studying two books, Beegu by Alexis Deacon and Amazing Grace by Mary Hoffman.
+The children will be looking at the characters and the topics covered in these texts, such as friendship and family.
+We will be using these books as a starting point to create our work.

-We cannot stress enough the importance of reading with your child every day.
-Reading books will be changed on a Monday, Wednesday and Friday.
-Please ensure your child’s reading book is in their book bag every day, signed and dated – there is a space for a comment if you would like.
+We cannot stress enough the importance of reading with your child every day for at least 10 minutes.
+Reading books will be changed on a Monday and the children will choose a story book to take home on a Friday.
+Please ensure your child’s reading record is in their book bag every day, signed and dated – there is a space for a comment if you would like.
+Books will not be changed if the reading records are not signed.
 When sharing books, encourage your child to discuss the pictures and words, to share what they like and dislike about a story, sound out decodable words and draw their attention to the use of full stops and capital letters – this will support their progress in reading.

-Maths will be taught every day and the focus will be ‘Place Value’ – sorting, ordering and counting objects and numbers, one more/less than a number, introducing mathematical symbols and problem solving.
-You can help your child by observing numbers in the world around them (shops, transport etc), counting and sorting objects at home, counting on and back from a number, asking problem solving questions eg we have 3 plates for 6 people, are there enough plates, how many more do we need?
-Please find attached National Curriculum expectations of children at the end of Year 1.
+Maths will be taught every day and we will start by focusing on ‘Place Value’ – sorting, ordering and counting objects and numbers to 10, including one more/less than a number, introducing mathematical symbols and problem solving.
+You can help your child by observing numbers in the world around them (shops, transport etc), counting and sorting objects at home, counting on and back from a number, asking problem solving questions e.g. we have 3 plates for 6 people, are there enough plates, how many more do we need?

 We will continue to follow the school Religious Education curriculum- ‘The Way, The Truth and The Life.’
 Our first topic will be about ‘God’s Great Plan’.
 You may like to talk with your child about the world around us, and how we take care of it.